Home Cooking

 4. Add the sugar to the banana mixture.

 12. Reduce the heat to medium and add the white sugar and salt.
-Constantly stir and you will see parts of the sugar beginning to liquefy.13.
-Once all the sugar has melted, it will start turning golden.
-You must remove it from the heat immediately or it will burn.
+Constantly stir and you will see parts of the sugar beginning to liquefy.

 A few points... the recipe for frosting (above) produced way too much frosting than required for this cake.
 It was a delicious frosting but flawed in some way because it goes runny so easily.
 I suspect there was too much cream cheese and butter and not enough chocolate.